My profile image

-I'm Juan Pablo (feel free to call me JP), a computer science and mathematics student.
+I'm Juan Pablo (feel free to call me JP), a Master's student in computer science under the supervision of Dr. Joseph Eremondi.

 Bunsan is my current employer where I write Elixir for Tich, an online classroom.